 In 1986, the Immigration Reform and Control Act instituted punishments for businesses that knowingly hired unauthorized immigrants.
 It also made it illegal for a person to use fraudulent entry or work documents.
 The law also established visa programs for agricultural as well as nonagricultural employees.

-The Immigration Act of 1990 increased the annual limits on immigration to 700,000 initially and then to 675,000.
+The Immigration Act of 1990 increased the annual limits on immigration to 700,000 before they were lowered to 675,000.
 In addition, it established specific criteria for family-based and employment-based immigration.
 The law also created a diversity program to increase immigration from countries that had fewer than 50,000 immigrants to the United States in the previous five years.
 A program to award work visas through a lottery system was also put into place.
 The H-1B skilled worker visa program was part of these new programs.

 In 1994, the first three sections of the border wall between Mexico and California, Arizona and Texas were built to curtail drug trafficking.
-They remain part of the 650 miles of wall now along the 2,000-mile border between Mexico and the United States.
+They remain part of the 741 miles of walls and fencing now along the 2,000-mile border between Mexico and the United States.

 In 1996, the Illegal Immigration Reform and Immigration Responsibility Act increased border enforcement and instituted civil penalties for people illegally crossing the border.
 The law was prompted by the 1983 World Trade Center bombing in New York, the 1984 anti-immigration initiative approved by California voters and the 1985 Oklahoma City bombing.